'OUT': Trump says he was right to remove 'insubordinate' NSC aide

 Trump added that Vindman was “given a horrendous report by his superior, the man he reported to, who publicly stated that Vindman had problems with judgment, adhering to the chain of command and leaking information.
 In other words, ‘OUT’.”

+Hours after Vindman was escorted from the White House on Friday, Gordon Sondland, another key impeachment witness, said he had been ousted from his post as U.S ambassador to the European Union.

-Vindman was among officials who listened to a July 25 call between Trump and Ukraine’s president, Volodimir Zelenskiy, a conversation that was at the center of the impeachment probe.
-Vindman testified that he went immediately to the NSC’s chief lawyer to express his concern about it.
+Vindman was among officials who listened to a July 25 call between Trump and Ukraine’s president, Volodimir Zelenskiy.
+That conversation was at the center of the impeachment probe.
+Vindman testified that he went immediately to the NSC’s chief lawyer to express concern about it.

 Vindman’s attorney, David Pressman, rejected the president’s statements about his client as “obviously false.”